Characteristics of Flow Past a Finite Flat Plate Subject to Different Reynolds Numbers:

 developed near the solid body due to the no-slip condition (i.e., fluid

-to the solid boundary).
+is stuck to the solid boundary).
 The flow can be treated as inviscid flow outside

 of this boundary layer, while viscous effects are important inside of